 —Dave Earley, partner, Deloitte Tax LLP

 Complementing communication channels with the retention of the right talent can make the control and oversight mechanisms more effective.
 Since the strategic change may require firms to work with smaller retained in-house tax teams for governance activities, formulating a robust talent retention strategy can be crucial.
-In addition to the core technical tax competencies, the retained employees may be required to exercise business and behavioral competencies such as finance management, relationship management, contract management, and service delivery management.
+In addition to the core technical tax competencies, the retained employees may be required to exercise business and behavioural competencies such as finance management, relationship management, contract management, and service delivery management.
 Furthermore, care should be taken to ensure that retained employees have adequate scope to reap benefits, such as learning and teaming activities, brought about by the new strategic arrangement.
 Retained employees with diverse skillsets and access to upskilling opportunities are likely to generate greater business value and help build solid relationships.

 These strategic changes impact both retained employees and employees transferred to third-party service providers.
 With the proper level of care and attention, both groups can flourish.
 Talent considerations are important components of every step in the decision and transition process.

 It may be easy to think that running and operating tax departments are necessary but not differentiating elements of most investment management firms.
-However, when a siloed tax process leads to delays, penalties, and increased work, it can negatively impact a firm’s image.
+However, when a siloed tax process leads to delays, penalties and increased work, it can negatively impact a firm’s image.
 Take Schedule K-1 filings for example: delayed investor reporting, needs for amendments, or confusing footnotes, can lead to investor resentment.
 Firms that have timely and streamlined tax reporting processes can positively differentiate themselves from the competition.
 With adequate governance, strategic tax operating model change can allow tax work to be done more efficiently while eliminating the responsibility of running and maintaining a full-fledged tax department and simultaneously realizing cost savings.
 In certain circumstances, the revised model may also offer transferred employees opportunities for a continued career path while retaining institutional knowledge that could otherwise be lost.

 However, strategic tax operating model changes do not represent a universal solution as every firm has different requirements and faces unique challenges.
-Choosing an operating model that is best suited likely depends on current outsourcing status, technology infrastructure, governance, and risk management requirements and capabilities.
+Choosing an operating model that is best suited likely depends on current outsourcing status, technology infrastructure, governance and risk management requirements and capabilities.
 Furthermore, optimal operating transformation should consider employee transition and career opportunities for employees, as well as a long-term roadmap for cost savings.

 Methodology for margin savings calculation